lukevanin/SwiftPack/CitySearch/NOTES.md

 Disadvantages of using UIKit:
 - Code is imperative, often requiring lots of lines of repetative code for even basic tasks.
 This often makes development slow and prone to bugs.

+## Journal

+07/06

+Initial performance testing was conducted in iOS simulator on M1 MacBook Pro:

+- The data set appears to contain 209,557 entries.
+- Loading data takes ~6ms.
+Using memory mapping reduces this below 1ms,
+- Parseing memory-mapped data into NSObjects using JSONSerialization takes ~300ms.
+- Parseing memory-mapped data into a Codable struct using JSONDecoder takes ~2s.

+* Note: Memory usage appears to be misreported.
+Memory consumption is reported to be about 19KB.
+Peak memory usage is reported as 0KB.
+This may be due to tests being run on the simulator.
+Using a real device may produce more useful metrics.